-If you are a real estate agency providing us with personal information as it relates to you customers, you must only provide such information in compliance with the Privacy Act.
+If you are a real estate agent or agency providing us with personal information as it relates to your customers, you must only provide such information in compliance with the Privacy Act.
 You must not provide us with personal information without the consent of the individual it relates to.

-We collect information from you whenever you visit our website, register to use the Services, request further information about us or interact with related software (including through mobile applications).
-This information is collected automatically using tracking technologies, including cookies, and through your submission of webforms to us.
+We collect information from you whenever you interact with us or our website.
+This includes when you visit our website, register to use the services, request further information about us, communicate with us (including by phone or email), and interact with our third parties.
+This information may be collected automatically sometimes.
+For example, through tracking technologies (including cookies).

 More specifically, we collect information from: